hazim2016/containerize-and-deploy-ngnix-container/README.md

 <img src="https://imgur.com/lrpehuw.png"  alt="Docker build"/>
 </p>
 <p>
 This command will build out the Dockerimage by using the Dockerfile we have created.
+It will run the commands one by one.
 </p>
 <br />